 Depending on the country, travel for league and domestic cup competitions among professional teams can be either minimal (imagine the likes of Belgium or the Netherlands) or potentially substantial (think Russia).
 International competition such as CEV and friendlies can add to that required by domestic play considerably.
 Competitive level and league thus are significant contributors to how much traveling a professional team must do.

 The same is true for US college teams.
 Some conferences are fairly narrowly confined geographically.
 Also, teams with low budgets don’t travel much beyond that for pre-conference competition.
 The other end of the spectrum is a conference like the ACC, which spans practically the whole of the US east coast (Boston to Miami) and extends west to Indiana (Notre Dame).
+And with USC and UCLA joining the Big Ten you have a conference that’ll run coast-to-coast.
 That’s a lot of time on the road.

 The potential major difference between the college players and the pros is how the travel works out.
 A professional team could be required to make two long trips in one week (midweek and weekend).
 A college team, however, usually plays multiple matches each time they go on a long trip.
 For example, they play Friday/Saturday, and travel from one locale to the other in between.
 Usually those pairings are selected to be relatively close to minimize travel.